 Cooking Tip: after maple roasting the squash, make sure you add all the roasting juices into the broth as well.
 You want all the maple flavor you can get!

-I always garnish with a swirl of low fat sour cream and an extra drizzle of maple syrup but these are optional.
+I always garnish with a swirl of vegan sour cream and an extra drizzle of maple syrup but these are optional.
 Some toasted croutons or roasted pumpkin seeds would be good too.

 Until next time….